aericson/Guidebook/README.md

-A work in progress to document everything is important about Vinta.
+A work in progress to document everything that is important about Vinta.